jourquin/Nodus/test/README.md

 the application using the normal build, recompiles the tests, then runs JUnit Jupiter in a separate JVM with `java.awt.headless=true`.

-The suite includes unit tests and database integration tests.
+The suite includes unit tests, database tests and complete assignment integration tests.
 No project data, external database, network access, or graphical desktop is needed.
 Database tests create a fresh H2 database in memory for each test and close it afterwards.
+File import/export tests use JUnit temporary directories, which are removed after the tests.
+They never read or overwrite files in an existing Nodus project.
 Dependencies are included in the repository: JUnit 5 and OpenTest4J under `lib/groovy/`, API Guardian under `devtools/junit/`, and H2 under `lib/`.